SSM240/TUHC-TextColorAdjustments/README.md

 ## Please let me know if I've overlooked anything

-I haven't tested this mod thoroughly (other than to make sure the changes I made are functional), so it's possible that I've overlooked something somewhere.
+This mod relies on a fairly crude find & replace for hex color codes, and I haven't tested it thoroughly other than to make sure my intended changes are functional.
+So it's possible that I've overlooked something somewhere, or that there are unintended side effects somewhere.
 Please [open an issue](https://github.com/SSM240/TUHC-TextColorAdjustments/issues) or contact me on Discord (SSM24#0079) if you have any feedback.